Affiliate links included.

 We planted seeds recently.
 I knew the girls would enjoy watching the seeds grow, and I’m hoping together we can keep them alive long enough to actually see a plant bloom or produce something edible.
 You see, I don’t have much of a green thumb!

 Although my success at gardening is minimal, I do love it.
-Recently I was very excited to get a copy of The Garden Classroom: 52 Kids Gardening Activities.
-Cathy James from NurtureStore published this phenomenal eBook full of ideas for gardening, crafts and activities to do with kids, and there are so many that I am excited to do with my girls.
-Click here to view more details about the eBook, and get ready to see more in the coming months about how the book has inspired our learning and play.
+Cathy James from NurtureStore published The Garden Classroom, a phenomenal book full of ideas for gardening, crafts and activities to do with kids, and there are so many that I am excited to do with my girls.
+Click here to view more details about the book or purchase your own copy.

 That first day we planted seeds I expected the girls to have fun, but I didn’t really anticipate how much the girls would enjoy digging in the potting soil.
 Honestly I could have just given them a big pot full of soil and left them to play for the afternoon.
 They would have loved it.
 In fact, they did play for a while on their own that first day before we planted the seeds.